Frequently Asked Questions

 Building Notice Application

 You should submit the Building Notice at least two working days before works start on site.
-The nature of a Building Notice means that detailed drawings are not required to be fully approved – even though, if appropriate, structural details may be requested – and that works are not check the submitted information until work is being inspected on site.
+The nature of a Building Notice means that detailed drawings are not required to be fully approved – even though, if appropriate, structural details may be requested.
 You should ensure that our surveyor is contacted at the various stages to inspect work as it is being constructed.
 At the first inspection, the surveyor will discuss the details of the work with you or your builder.

 4.5 When Can My Builder Start Work?